tommadness/KH2Randomizer/docs/settings/index.md

 ### Starting Inventory

 **Growth Abilities** - Select how many growth (movement) abilities you want to start with.

-* None
-* 3 Random - Pick 3 individual growth abilities to add at the start (e.g. you could start with High Jump LV1 and Dodge Roll LV2).
-* 5 Random - Pick 5 individual growth abilities to add at the start.
-* 7 Random - Pick 7 individual growth abilities to add at the start.
-* 9 Random - Pick 9 individual growth abilities to add at the start.
-* Level 1 - All growths start at level 1.
-* Level 2 - All growths start at level 2.
-* Level 3 - All growths start at level 3.
-* Max - All growths start at the maximum level.
+This can be hard coded starting growth, or a specified number of random growth.

-(Magics) - Begin the game with this many of each Magic already acquired.
+**Magics** - Begin the game with this many of each Magic already acquired.
+Can be hard coded to start with something specific, or a random number of a random type.

-**Torn Pages** - Begin the game with this many Torn Pages already acquired.
+**Key Items** - Begin the game with this many Torn Pages, Ansem Reports, or other key items acquired.

-**Ansem Reports** - Begin the game with this many Ansem Reports already acquired (will randomly choose among the reports).

 ### (Other Groups)